 Control Your Kid’s Social Media Use

-OSF Healthcare suggests a maximum of 2 hours of daily casual screen time for kids older than 5.
-If you deem your child is putting more time than they should on social media, you need to control their screen time.
+OSF Healthcare suggests a maximum of 2 hours a day casual screen time for kids older than 5.
+If you deem your child is putting more time than they should on social media sites, you need to control their screen time.
 Safes parental control app can help you by setting a time limit for each app or group of apps.
 To make the task of setting screen time more straightforward, you can make a schedule for each day of the week.

-Also, note that most social media at restricted to people above 13.
-Meanwhile, according to Common Sense, 28% of children start using social media before the age of 13.
+Also, note that most social media platforms are restricted to people above 13.
 Since most social media have no age verification procedure, you need to take action to prevent your child from joining and using social media.
 In this case, again, Safes helps you.
 Using Safes, you can block social media apps and their web portals on your child’s phones, tablets, and computers.
+Start a free trial today to better understand and manage the effects of social media on your children.
+Download Safes now for informed parenting in the digital age!